xianggebenben/Junxiang_Wang/index.md

 ## Biography

 Junxiang Wang is a highly motived Ph.D. student at Emory University, supervised by Dr. [Liang Zhao](http://mason.gmu.edu/~lzhao9/).
 He has broad interest in different research areas such as social media mining, inverse problems and nonconvex optimization.
 Specifically, he is passionate about applications of Alterating Direction Method of Multipliers in deep learning models.
-He has published various research papers in top-tier conferences such as KDD, ICDM and WWW .
+He has published various research papers in top-tier conferences such as KDD, ICDM and WWW.
 He has been selected as an independent reviewer in many top-tiers venues in AI and operation research fields such as IJCAI and European Journal of Operational Research (EJOR).
 He  has been inivited to present his work in many optimization conferences.
 Before joining Emory, he received his master degree and bachelor degree from George Mason University in 2020 and East China Normal University in 2012, respectively.

 ## Publications